© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow known as Traveller's Hill tumulus is a scheduled monument protected by Historic England under reference 1017788.
 View the official record →

-Traveller's Hill tumulus is a Bronze Age bowl barrow situated in Suffolk, England.
+Traveller's Hill tumulus is a bowl barrow located in Suffolk, England, representing a form of burial monument characteristic of the Bronze Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017788.

 Bowl barrow known as Traveller's Hill tumulus is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017788.